vikramlearning/blazorbootstrap/docs/docs/components/grid.md

 ```

 :::tip TIP
-We recommend enabling the horizontal scrolling to the grid by adding `Responsive="true"` to the grid.
+Add `Responsive="true"` parameter to the grid to enable horizontal scrolling.
 :::